Header image courtesy of Samsen

 666 Boat Noodle, Chung Ah Mansion, 366 Des Voeux Road West, Shek Tong Tsui | (+852) 3618 4544

-Of course Kowloon City—also known as Little Thailand—cannot be left out when it comes to Thai food, and Cheong Fat Thai Noodles has been around for more than two decades, first as a popular grocery store and then expanding into a restaurant as well.
-Their signature boat noodles ($48) come in a satisfyingly flavourful broth with meatballs, meat slices, and lots of bean sprouts on top.
+Of course Kowloon City—also known as Little Thailand—cannot be left out when it comes to Thai food, and Cheong Fat Thai Food has been around for more than two decades, first as a popular grocery store and then expanding into a restaurant as well.
+Its signature boat noodles ($48) come in a satisfyingly flavourful broth with meatballs, meat slices, and lots of bean sprouts on top.

 泰國路邊街美食, 26 South Wall Road, Kowloon City | (+852) 2716 3868

 Tucked away just enough to be chill but still in the thick of it all, Ruam is an upstairs garden bar and restaurant has a terrace area that we like hanging out in, especially during lazy brunches over the weekend.
-Don’t miss out on their kuay tiew rua ($148), boat noodles that feature beef tenderloin in a fragrant pig’s blood broth.
+Don’t miss out on the kuay tiew rua ($148)—boat noodles that feature beef tenderloin in a fragrant pig’s blood broth.
 You can offset the savoury meal with their coconut ice cream ($58) for finishers.